Blurry: Commercial performance

 "Blurry" is Puddle of Mudd's most successful song, reaching the number-one spot on the Billboard Hot Mainstream Rock Tracks and Hot Modern Rock Tracks charts for 10 and nine weeks, respectively.
 This soon propelled the single to mainstream success, reaching the number five spot on both the Billboard Hot 100 Airplay and Billboard Hot 100 and number three on the Pop Songs chart.
-"Blurry" was the eight-most played song on radio in Canada in 2002.
+"Blurry" was the eighth-most played song on radio in Canada in 2002.
 The song is also the band's highest selling U.S. single ever, with sales of 753,000 copies, as of 2010.
 Additionally, the song's writers, Wes Scantlin, Doug Ardito, and Jimmy Allen, won ASCAP (American Society of Composers, Authors and Publishers) Song of the Year and Pop Song of the Year for this tune.
 "Blurry" also won two Billboard Awards in 2002, for Modern Rock Track of the Year and Rock Track of the Year.
 It also received the Kerrang!
 Award for Best Single.
-"Blurry" reached number eight in the UK Singles Chart on its release there in June 2002, becoming the band's highest charting single in the United Kingdom.
+"Blurry" reached number eight on the UK Singles Chart on its release there in June 2002, becoming the band's highest-charting single in the United Kingdom.